Sister Dora: Life

+Sister Dora trained nurses at Walsall, among them Louisa McLaughlin.
+One of people she influenced was the orphan Kate Hill who was impressed by the calm way Sister Dora cared for miners.
+Hill emigrated with her sister to Australia in 1879; she opened her own hospital in Adelaide and started a branch of the Australasian Trained Nurses' Association.

 Death and legacy

 In 1877, Sister Dora was diagnosed with breast cancer.
 She died on Christmas Eve 1878, aged 46.
 At her funeral on 28 December, the town of Walsall turned out to see her off to Queen Street Cemetery, borne by eighteen railwaymen, engine drivers, porters and guards.